2 Key Ingredients for Korean Soft Tofu soup

 This comes in coarse and powder form.
 Either will work, though some will say that coarse chili flakes have better flavor.

 This also must be frozen if you do not use it within a month or two, or else the color will oxidize and turn brown.

 Some online recipes use gochujang, or a korean red pepper paste, to obtain the red color and flavor.
 In addition to Korean red chili flakes, it has rice flour, fermented soybean powder, and salt.

 However, I did not see this ingredient in any of the traditional Korean cookbooks I studied.
 Instead, they used the chili flakes, so this recipe does too.

-3 ways get flavor into Vegan Korean Soft Tofu Soup
+3 ways get flavor into this soup

 Since there is no meat or seafood to pump this bad boy up, take these 3 vegan precautions:

 - Combination of enoki mushrooms and oyster mushrooms for their silky texture that match the silky soft tofu

 - Mushroom seasoning – a non-MSG substitute for umami boost